ASICS Enters the Metaverse: Can Virtual Reality Redefine Fitness?

 Start Slow, Set Goals

 Don’t swap all your workouts for DISC overnight.
 Begin with 15-minute sessions.
-Layer DISC into your week to reduce overlap with higher intensity regimens and boost benefits.
+Layer DISC into your week to reduce overlap with higher intensity regimens and maximize benefits.

 Track, But Don’t Obsess

 Use companion apps to track performance—but avoid metric-obsession.
-Let DISC serve as a gateway to daily movement, not a measured numerically self contest.
+Let DISC serve as a gateway to daily movement, not a quantified self contest.

 Encourage Workplace Integration